AKG K240 600 Ohm vs. 55 Ohm

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

-Marvin, what do you make of all this?
+Do you have any experience with any older K240 models?
 I would love to hear from you.
 Until next time..

 All the best and God bless,